Theatre Arts Program

 MILTON JUSTICE (Head of Acting) has had the privilege of coaching and teaching a wide range of actors including Mark Ruffalo, Kevin Bacon, Chris Carmack, Sean Astin, Kyra Sedgwick, Benecio Del Toro, Salma Hayek, Kathy Bates, and Patrick Stewart – to name a few.
 He has taught at Yale, N.Y.U., U.S.C., Unitec in New Zealand, as well as workshops in South Korea, Australia and The Czech Republic.
 For his work in film and television, he has received an Academy Award, an Emmy Award, and two Golden Globe Nominations.
 Milton began his theatre career on Broadway, producing the world premiere of Tennessee Williams’ Vieux Carre.
 His most recent film producing effort, Losing Chase, marked Kevin Bacon’s directorial debut, premiered at the Sundance Film Festival, and won a Golden Globe Award for Helen Mirren.
 In March of 2017, he presented a Workshop at the International Stanislavsky Seminar in Prague.

 TIM GOLEBIEWSKI (Scenic Design) is enjoying his second year as a faculty member at Five Towns College.
-Off Broadway credits include: Beneath the Gavel (59 E 59); Liberty: A Monumental New Musical (Theater 80); Regional: The Surrogate, Centenary Stage; Tommy and Into the Woods, (Scenic/Projection Design) Forestburgh Playhouse; Big Love and O’Beautiful, Connecticut Repertory Theatre.
+Off-Broadway credits include: Beneath the Gavel (59 E 59); Liberty: A Monumental New Musical (Theater 80); Regional: The Surrogate, Centenary Stage; Tommy and Into the Woods, (Scenic/Projection Design) Forestburgh Playhouse; Big Love and O’Beautiful, Connecticut Repertory Theatre.
 He is also the resident scenic/projection designer at the Smithtown Center for the Performing Arts, as well as serving as Assistant Set Designer to James Youmans on To Kill a Mockingbird and The Cocktail Hour, The Guthrie.
-Previously, Tim was a faculty member/resident designer for Connecticut College for five years and also served as assistant to multiple Emmy award winning designer, Bob Phillips.
+Previously, Tim was a faculty member/resident designer for Connecticut College for five years and served as assistant to multiple Emmy award winning designer, Bob Phillips.

-SHERRY KFARE (Costume Design) has worked professionally in theatre as a designer, director, and teacher for over 40 years.
+SHERRY KFARE (Costume Design) has worked professionally in theatre as a designer, director, and teacher for over 40 yearses.
 Sherry has served on the faculty of Lynbrook Children’s Theatre, Theatre Workshop, and Islip High School.
 As a designer, she has worked in regional theatres and various theatre companies in Manhattan and Long Island.
 She is currently resident costume designer at FTC and USDAN.
 She is the owner and designer of Sherry L. Theatrical Costumes.
 Her credits include: My Fair Lady, Cabaret, Sound of Music, South Pacific, Music Man, Hamlet, Annie, Hello Dolly, Boys from Syracuse, Secret Garden, and Blues Clues (world premiere).
-She holds a Bachelor’s degree in Speech Arts/Theatre Arts from Pace University and a Master’s degree from Brooklyn College.
+She holds a bachelor’s degree in Speech Arts/Theatre Arts from Pace University and a master’s degree from Brooklyn College.

 MICHAEL VISCO (Technical Director) is a freelance Lighting Designer whose work has been seen at various venues in New York and Florida.
 He is also the Technical Director for the Five Towns College Performing Arts Center.
 Michael attended Florida State University, where he received his M.F.A. in Lighting Design.

-ROB GALLAGHER (vocal coach) has had a professional acting and singing career spanning 15 years.
+ROB GALLAGHER (Vocal Coach) has had a professional acting and singing career spanning 15 years.
 On Broadway he performed in the Tony Award winning revival of Roger’s and Hammerstein’s South Pacific (performing the lead role of Emile De Becque), and starred as Javert in Les Miserables.
 He appeared off Broadway in Forbidden Broadway, Reefer Madness, and Fiorello! with City Center Encores!
 He appeared as the title role on the international tour of Yeston/Kopit’s Phantom.
 He has worked with such notable performers as Matthew Morrison, Kristen Bell, Paula Abdul, Sutton Foster, Kelli O’Hara, Danny Burstein, and many others.